-Chewy, crispy delicious cookies that taste like a delicious birthday cake covered in sprinkles!
-A perfect treat for a birthday lunch or a birthday party dessert table, these cookies will put a huge smile on your face.
+Chewy, crispy cookies that taste like a birthday cake covered in sprinkles!
+A delicious treat for a birthday lunch or party dessert table.

-- Add 1/4 teaspoon mint extract, swap in milk chocolate chips and some green food coloring to the mix to make these into mint chocolate cake cookies
+Add milk or semisweet chocolate chips and sub out ¼ cup of the flour for cocoa powder for a chocolate cake twist.
+Or add ¼ teaspoon mint extract, swap in milk chocolate chips and some green food coloring to the mix to make these into mint chocolate cake cookies.

 Beat the butter, sugar and brown sugar together until light and fluffy for 3 minutes.
 Add the egg and vanilla; beat until fully combined.
 Sift together the flour, baking powder, baking soda and powdered milk.
 Add to the stand mixer and combine on low speed.
 Add in the white chocolate chips and sprinkles.
 Mix gently.
-Refrigerate dough for 30 minutes (at least 30 minutes, but up to 2 days is even better) When you are ready to bake them, preheat the oven to 350 degrees.
+Refrigerate dough for 30 minutes (at least 30 minutes, but up to 2 days is even better).
+When you are ready to bake them, preheat the oven to 350 degrees.
 Using a 1 tablespoon measure, scoop rounded tablespoons and roll into balls.
 Bake for 10-12 minutes.
 You aren’t looking for them to brown.
-Here is a picture of how the bottoms should look.
-If you want some help with it cooking more evenly and not browning, I suggest a Silpat.
-I bake every cookie you will ever see on this blog on a silpat 🙂
+The bottoms should look only slightly more golden than the tops.
+If you want some help with it cooking more evenly and not browning, try using a Silpat.

 - 1 cup sugar